jwt625/jwt625.github.io/_posts/2017-05-15-Calling-LabVIEW-dll.md

 ---

 (This post is migrated from my old [Blogspot](https://jwt625.blogspot.com/2017/05/calling-labview-dll-in-matlab-and.html).
-Excuse my broken English at the time.)
+Bear with my broken English at the time.)

 # Introduction
 I was trying to control a remote instrument (Quantum Design DynaCool).
 The instrument is connected to a remote computer.
 Only LabVIEW controlling programs are provided.
 But I love MATLAB (and hate LabView) and most other instruments are controlled via MATLAB visa.
 The LabVIEW programs provided are based on a dll file called QDInstrument.dll.